avinashrahul/weather-forecast/README.md

 RAILS_MASTER_KEY=XXX
 OPEN_WEATHER_MAP_URL=http://api.openweathermap.org
 ```

+We can enhance the current functionality by providing `City/State/Zip` as an option to fetch the Weather report.

 **Note**: If you face issues running the application or have any questions.
 Please reach out to - `rahulgudimetla99@gmail.com`

 Thanks!